 Alex also has a deep and wide experience in planning, management and evaluation of projects and programmes having undertaken many consultancies with international health and development agencies and government MDAs largely on issues of policy, planning and management of health and development programs.

 Michelle Galecki has a Bachelors of Science from the University of Vermont where she majored in Environmental Studies and minored in Japanese.
-She is currently enrolled as a first-year student at the Los Angeles School of Homeopathy.
+She is currently enrolled as a second-year student at the Los Angeles School of Homeopathy.

 Michelle has experience in nonprofit work, community building, and caregiving to seniors in New York, Vermont, and California.
 As a Zuri Global Health team member she is responsible for providing executive and secretarial support, facilitating meetings, and strategic planning.